- Chair: Michael Taylor-Judd

 Jon Wright grew up on the East Coast, moved to Seattle in 1983, and was here until 2006.
 He then moved around for work, living in Chicago, Washington, D.C., Portland, and rural Alaska.
-Jon moved back to Seattle at the end of 2013 and now lives in Seaview with his wife and two daughters.
+Jon moved back to Seattle at the end of 2013 and now lives in Seaview with his wife and three children.

 Jon has worked in IT for twenty years and in aviation operations for ten.
 His previous careers have led to the best job of all: stay-at-home dad.

 Position 10: Martin Westerman

 Martin Westerman has served as an interim WSTC board member since the organization was formed in 2013.
 He serves on the board of the Fauntleroy Community Association, and volunteers with the West Seattle Green Space Coalition.

 He is a life-long bicyclist, and an author, editor, lecturer and consultant on sustainable business, and business communications.
 He lives with his wife and sons near The Original Bakery.